Edwin Wilkins Field: Personality, family, death and memorial

 The Fields lived in Squire's Mount, Hampstead, a Grade II* listed building later bequeathed by Edwin's daughters to the National Trust, the western end of which Edwin's nephew, the architect Horace Field, altered to create his own house, Chestnut Lodge.

-Edwin Wilkins Field drowned in the River Thames at Cleve on the 30th July 1871 when his boat Yankee capsized while in company with Henry Ellwood, his old clerk.
+Edwin Wilkins Field drowned in the River Thames at Cleve on 30 July 1871 when his boat Yankee capsized while in company with Henry Ellwood, his old clerk.
 Both men were good swimmers, but their strength had been exhausted in supporting another clerk, who could not swim, and was saved.

 On 4 August he was buried on the eastern side of Highgate Cemetery, in a family vault next to that of his friend Henry Crabb Robinson and just to the right of the grave of George Eliot.
 A statue of Field stands in the Royal Courts of Justice.